 To be honest, I had a different image of Cancun in my mind when we first planned the trip.
 I was thinking the city was a thriving, hedonistic beach-metropolis; a coastal Las Vegas with skyscrapers and neon-lit dance clubs.
 The reality, though, turned out to be more…rustic than that.
 Cancun’s downtown was, well, a bit run down.
 Many of its sidewalks were crumbling and street signs missing — all of which might have been expected in a centuries-old city like Roma or Firenze — but was kind of surprising when you considered that Cancun has only been a tourist destination since 1971.

 Rather, the city had a pretty haphazard layout — and despite our being somewhat savvy world travelers (we even had a freakin’ map!), we still had to pay some local guy on Tenkah Avenue ten pesos to find the bus stop we needed.

 El Zona was choked with monolithic hotels and mega-resorts facing the azure waters of the Gulf of Mexico, while tacky theme restaurant/bars like Hooters, Margaritavilles, and Senor Frog’s lined the inside lagoon.
-That way, you’re provided a picturesque view whether you’re laid out at the beach, or face-down at a bar.
+That way, you’re provided with a picturesque view of water whether you’re laid out at the beach, or face-down at a bar.

-For about US$0.65, we were soon back walking the crumbling sidewalks of El Centro looking for La Habichuela, a pretty good Yucatan-style restaurant.
-We then walked to the nearby “Mercado 28” which sounded like a good place to shop for interesting and authentic goods available nowhere else in Cancun, but wasn’t.
+For about US$0.65, we were soon back in El Centro walking the crumbling sidewalks and looking for La Habichuela, a pretty good Yucatan-style restaurant.
+Afterward, we walked to the nearby “Mercado 28” which sounded like a good place to shop for interesting and authentic goods available nowhere else in Cancun, but wasn’t.
 Still, we hadn’t come to Cancun to buy cheap Mexican trinkets that would break before we got them home.
 No, we were there to buy cheap Mayan trinkets that would break before we got them home.
 And for that, we had to do some driving.

 The next day, we rose brutally early to go see two significant pre-Columbian Mayan sites not far from Cancun.
 Coba, which had the distinction of possessing the second largest pyramid in Central America (Guatemala has the tallest).
 And Tulum, which supposedly had a killer oceanfront view.